02shreyansh/Intelligent-Customer-Feedback-Analysis-System-using-AI/README.md

-# 🤖 Intelligent Customer Feedback Analysis System using AI
+# 🤖 Intelligent Customer Feedback Analysis System

 A comprehensive AI-based system for analyzing, summarizing, and predicting customer sentiment from feedback data using state-of-the-art NLP models.